fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 ## How Can Developers Maintain A Long-term Career In Tech?

+Understand what skills you need at any one point in time and position yourself to always be learning what you need for one of two important things.

+Number one, market value.
+This is by far the most important observation any craftsman can make.
+Know the market you work in and what people are paying for.
+Your choices in tools and framework should ideally be somewhat aligned with the market.
+It is fine to deviate, after all, IT is large and diverse.
+However, make sure that you understand that learning a cool library or picking up a obscure programming language may be fun and teach you new things, but it will likely not be a strong selling point when it comes time to send in your CV.

+Second, understand your career phases and what matters most in each phase.
+As a junior, your focus should be to learn the coding so you can ship code with as little assistance as possible.
+This is how you get to be a mid level developer, where the sweet-spot is for most professional programmers.
+During this phase you focus should be to mature your understanding of how to build systems of various kinds.
+What type of surrounding services and tools are common.
+Things like different type of cloud providers, databases, practices and so on will benefit you a lot when it comes time to step in to the promised land of seniors.

+Well, congrats, you made it.
+Now you are a senior.
+This is where it gets tricky to predict what will benefit you because it will be down to how the market shifts and what your own goals are.
+As a general rule, it is worth making sure you master how to get software from an idea phase, to planning out backlog items and all the way to production.
+This flow is always the most important in all companies you will work in and it will be invaluable to understand even if you want to move in to leadership in the future.

 ## What Are The Challenges Of Onboarding Developers To Complex Projects?

 ## What Best Practices Ensure Effective Onboarding For New Developers, And How Can Teams Integrate Them Smoothly?